ena-infrastructure/specifications/ena-oauth2-profile.md

 In cases where access tokens are obtained through grants involving a resource owner, such as the [Authorization Code Grant](#authorization-code-grant), the `sub` claim MUST be assigned an identifier that represents the resource owner (user).

 An authorization server MUST ensure that the protected resource(s) receiving the access token are authorized to receive the identity information contained in the `sub` claim.
-For example, if a protected resource is not authorized to receive a user's personal identity number, that identity MUST NOT be used as the `sub` claim.
+For example, if a protected resource is not authorized to receive a user's Swedish personal identity number, that identity MUST NOT be used as the `sub` claim.

 For user integrity reasons, it is RECOMMENDED that authorization servers choose a persistent identifier that does not reveal any personal identity information about the resource owner as the `sub` value, and extend the access token with authorized identity claims for the resource owner (if needed).